EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Skin/README.md

 This plugin exports a skin texture in several optimized formats.

 ### Compatibility
 This script will only work correctly if the image has been saved as a .xcf file.
+The texture can be for a skin, 3D head, or mannequin.

 ### Installation
  1. This script can be installed using `runUpdateAdmin.bat` from my scripts, or it can be placed individually in your GIMP plugins directory.
 The standard location for this is `C:\Users\(your user)\AppData\Roaming\GIMP\2.10\plug-ins`.
 Check the main `README.md` file in this project for more details on proper installation.